bocoup/chatter/README.md

 // I'm sorry, but "hello" is not a valid choice.
 Try again.

 processMessage(conversationHandler, 'b').then(handleResponse);
-// Thank you for choosing "x".
+// Thank you for choosing "b".

 processMessage(conversationHandler, 'hello').then(handleResponse);
 // Hello to you too!